Pats Pulpit Picks: What are the best bets and picks for Monday Night Football?

-The Giants come in at 2-0 and have a chance to be one of the only three undefeated teams in the league after tonight.
-Daniel Jones will look to play mistake free football and rely on the New York running game to score on the tough Dallas defense.
-The Giants will put pressure on rush and prove that their defense is legit on national television.
+The 49ers will attempt to establish the run early on and control the clock.
+If they can do this, it will set up the play action pass and open up the passing game.
+This could give George Kittle opportunities to matchup with the Rams linebackers and lead to a big offensive day.

-New York should have an edge at home, but Dallas could come out determined to make it a game.
-Do not be surprised if whoever has the ball last ends up taking this game.
+San Fransisco can win this game on the defensive side of the ball.
+If their front seven with the likes of Nick Bosa and Fred Warner can stop the Rams’ rushing attack, Stafford will make mistakes.
+They will air the ball out a lot and the athletic 49ers will try to slow down the Los Angeles pass catchers.

-The Giants are 1-point favorites according to the oddsmakers at DraftKings Sportsbook.
+The 49ers are 2-point favorites according to the oddsmakers at DraftKings Sportsbook.
 Let’s take a look at the Pats Pulpit staff’s picks for the game:

 Player Prop of the Night